 A stroke occurs when blood flow to the brain is limited, causing damage to brain cells.
-There are warning signs that indicate a person is experiencing a stroke, but these occur suddenly.
+Early warning signs occur suddenly and can include dizziness, confusion, issues with speech, and paralysis.

 Stroke is the